factorhouse/helm-charts/charts/kpow-aws-annual/README.md

       sizeLimit: "100Mi" # Configurable size
 ```

 ## Run Kpow in EKS Anywhere

 This Helm chart includes extra resources required for the token-based IAM authentication used by **EKS Anywhere**.
+It can be configured as follows.

 ### Step 1: Create Token & IAM Role